 Walk to End Alzheimer's

-The Alzheimer's Association Walk to End Alzheimer's, nationally presented by Genworth Financial, is our national signature event and brings together family, friends, caregivers and concerned community members — who all want to make a difference.
+The Alzheimer's Association Walk to End Alzheimer's is our national signature event and brings together family, friends, caregivers and concerned community members — who all want to make a difference.
 Since 1989, Walk to End Alzheimer's has raised more than $225 million to help those battling Alzheimer's disease.

 Alzheimer's Association Blondes vs. Brunettes is a volunteer event driven by young women that brings the passion and spirit of young community leaders together to support the Alzheimer’s Association.
 The event is an organized flag football game in which the two participating teams are divided based on the age-old rivalry between blondes and brunettes (Note: Redheads are “free agents,” permitted to play for the team of their choice).
 Coaches, announcers, cheerleaders, and other volunteers are also key roles of the BvB game.
 Funds raised at Blondes vs. Brunettes events benefit the care, support, advocacy and research efforts of the Alzheimer’s Association.
-Game day is August 24th at Boxer Stadium in San Francisco with practices beginning in March.
+Practices are held from April 21st – August 18th at the Little Marina Green (Yacht Road and Marina Blvd.)
+Game Day is Saturday, August 23rd at 12:00pm in San Francisco.